TykTechnologies/tyk-docs/tyk-docs/content/developer-support/tyk-streams/bloblang/walthrough.md

 ## Conditionals

-In order to play around with conditionals let's set our input to something structured:
+In Bloblang all conditionals are expressions, this is a core principal of Bloblang and will be important later on when we're mapping deeply nested structures.

+We will use the following structured input to explore conditionals:

 ```json
 {